Geek-Estate/horizon-landingpage/_posts/2014-12-16-study-abroad-opportunities.md

 [Horizon](http://www.horizonapp.co/how-it-works) is just one tool in the quiver.
 Of course, it goes without saying I think it's a pretty damn good one.

-If you agree, we've love you to join our beta...
+If you agree, we'd love you to join our beta...

 <!-- Begin MailChimp Signup Form -->
 <div id="mc_embed_signup">